A template node (and all it's children) can be conditionally included or

 In either case (same or different active branch) the eventual active branch is then updated so any dynamic callback properties in that branch are also reflected in the DOM.

-If any of the branches contain bind
+If any of the branches contain bind directives those element references

-when the branch is removed and restored to the
+will be set to null when the branch is removed and restored to the

 element reference when the branch is re-created.